ZainBinTariq7/Uni_Assign_1/README.md

 Copy code
 pip install pandas matplotlib seaborn numpy <br>
 <h2>Installing</h2> <br>
-A step-by-step guide to set up the development environment:
+Step-via-step guide to putting in place your improvement environment:

 <b>Clone the repository</b>. <br>
 Open and run the Jupyter Notebook file Assign_1.ipynb in an environment that supports Jupyter notebooks. <br>